bplaat/crates/README.md

-# rustweb
+# bplaat/rustweb
-An example of a simple http rest api written in rust without other dependencies
+An example of a simple http rest api written in rust without any major dependency